top of page

 Picasso crumpled up the napkin and stuffed it in his pocket.

+“You're wrong.” he said.
 “It's taken me 40 years to do that.”

 Understanding and appreciating your unique skills and expertise is key in setting the right pricing structure and establishing a sustainable and prosperous creative business.
 For freelancers, the foundation of any pricing strategy lies in understanding the value you bring to the table.